 I couldn’t write this post without including the Science and Natural History Museums.
 They are some of the most visited attractions in London and as they are free to visit and have activities and exhibits suitable for all ages they really are a great choice for a family day in London.

 Greenwich is somewhere that you could spend a whole weekend and not even scratch the surface.
 With so much to do from exploring Greenwich Park to boarding the Cutty Sark, exploring the National Maritime Museum and seeing a planetarium show there really is something for every member of the family.

-You can read more about how we spent a day in Greenwich here.
+You can read more about our time at Kew Gardens here.

 Crystal Maze LIVE Experience

 As a wild card I thought I would include the Crystal Maze LIVE Experience.
 It’s open to anyone over the age of 13 so would be a great London activity for any families with teenagers – and it’s great fun too.

 You can read more about our Crystal Maze LIVE Experience here.

 For any family vacation in London or just a day trip make sure you have a travelcard that can take you across the city, an Oyster card to hop between tube stations or money to spare for taxis!
 Or, do what we do and walk until your feet ache!
 We love nothing more than to walk from sight to sight, Trafalgar Square to London Bridge, taking in afternoon tea in Covent Garden, Buckingham Palace and all the luxury London hotels we pass too.

 If you’re looking for more inspiration for things to do with kids in London make sure you take a look at our 48 hour London itinerary.
 It may also be worth investigating the London Pass to see if it could save you money on your next London adventure.
 I’ll make sure to add more London attractions for kids to this post as we visit them.
 If you have any ideas for our next London day out please do let me know.